Anansi: How Kwaku Anansi took Aso as his wife, and how jealousy came to the tribe

 Akwasi-the-jealous-one soon returned, but Anansi informed Aso's husband that he was full and no longer needed any; Akwasi sat the salt aside and began eating his fufu again, completely oblivious to what Anansi had done.
 Eventually, Akwasi-the-jealous-one realized he did not know Anansi's name, and asked the Spider what he was called.
-Anansi replied that his name was "Rise-up-and-make-love-to-Aso", which startled Akwasi, so he asked his wife Aso if she'd heard his name as well.
+Anansi replied that his name was "Rise-up-and-make-love-to-Aso", which startled Akwasi, so he asked his wife Aso if she had heard his name as well.
 Aso acknowledged that she did, and Akwasi left to prepare a room for Anansi as a result.
-When he finished, he told Anansi to sleep there, but Anansi replied that he couldn't, because he was Nyame's Soul-washer and only slept in a room with an open veranda.
+When he finished, he told Anansi to sleep there, but Anansi replied that he could not, because he was Nyame's Soul-washer and only slept in a room with an open veranda.
 His parents had also conceived him there, so he was forbidden from sleeping in closed rooms.

 Akwasi-the-jealous-one thus asked Anansi where he wished to sleep instead, but Anansi then made another excuse: the open room had to be in a house that belonged to Nyame.
-To do otherwise would make Akwasi equal to Nyame and break the commandment Anansi'd been given.
+To do otherwise would make Akwasi equal to Nyame and break the commandment Anansi had been given.
 Thus, Anansi asked Akwasi-the-jealous-one to give him a sleeping mat so he could sleep in front of their room while they slept.
-Soon, Anansi laid upon the sleeping mat and waited for Akwasi and his wife Aso to sleep and then sang a song to the gods while he played his sepirewa, certain the plan he'd concocted would be successful: "Akuamoa Ananse, today we shall achieve something today.
+Soon, Anansi laid upon the sleeping mat and waited for Akwasi and his wife Aso to sleep and then sang a song to the gods while he played his sepirewa, certain the plan he had concocted would be successful: "Akuamoa Ananse, today we shall achieve something today.
 Ananse, the child of Nsia, the mother of Nyame, the Sky-god; today, we shall achieve something, to-day.
 Ananse, the Soul-washer to the Nyame, the Sky-god, today, I shall see something".
 Once Anansi finished, he put his sepirewa aside and fell asleep.

 Suddenly, Anansi awoke to hear Akwasi-the-jealous-one calling out to him.
-Akwasi, however, refused to call the Spider by the name he'd been given, so Anansi remained silent; the medicine Anansi'd poisoned Akwasi-the-jealous-one with had worked.
-Akwasi tried another time, but refused to call Anansi by the name he'd given him again, so Anansi did not answer him.
+Akwasi, however, refused to call the Spider by the name he had been given, so Anansi remained silent; the medicine Anansi had poisoned Akwasi-the-jealous-one with had worked.
+Akwasi tried another time, but refused to call Anansi by the name he had given him again, so Anansi did not answer him.
 Eventually, Akwasi succumbed and finally pleaded "Rise-up-and-make-love-to-Aso", falling for Anansi's scheme.
 Anansi responded to Akwasi-the-jealous-one and opened his door, asking Akwasi what troubled him.
 Akwasi said that he needed to leave for a moment, and then left.